Seirdy/seirdy.one/content/posts/whatsapp-and-the-domestication-of-users.md

 To summarize: the complexity of the Web platform forced Mozilla, the only browser engine developer claiming to serve "people, not profit", to implement user-hostile features in its browser.
 The Web's complexity has left users with limited choice between three big players with conflicts of interest whose positions grow more entrenched with time.

 For the record, **I don't think Mozilla is a bad organization;** rather, I think it's surprising that they're able to do so much without further compromise in a system that practically requires it.
-Their core product is still FOSS, and very lightly patched third-party builds remove antifeatures.
+Their core product is still FLOSS, and very lightly patched third-party builds remove antifeatures.

 ### Open platforms